My wife started the oven before leaving for her quilting class.

 “Uh, which 5:30?”

-In most houses that would be an odd question but not around here.
+In most houses that would be an odd question but not in ours.

-In our house, 5:30 first arrives above the kitchen sink where the wall clock runs fifteen minutes fast.
-It then drifts into the bedroom where the alarm reports it five minutes later.
-After that, it wanders downstairs to visit the cuckoo clock which may or may not be working and lastly, it appears as big green digits on the micro-wave – nine minutes early.
+Time then drifts into the bedroom where the alarm reports it five minutes later.
+It wanders around for a while before making its way downstairs to visit the cuckoo clock which may or may not be working and lastly, it appears as big green digits on the micro-wave.

-We set our clocks to run ahead because we always run behind and we are always running late because whenever we approach the front door, little things spring up to block our path.
+We set our clocks ahead because we are always running behind and we are always behind because whenever we are preparing to go somewhere, little things spring up to block our path.

 Have the cats been fed?